OfficeDev/office-js-docs-pr/docs/outlook/troubleshoot-outlook-add-in-activation.md

 |`<`|Less-than sign|&amp;lt;|
 |`>`|Greater-than sign|&amp;gt;|

-## If you use a regular expression, does the read add-in activate in Outlook on the web, on mobile devices, or on new Outlook on Windows (preview), but not in Outlook on Windows or on Mac?
+## If you use a regular expression, does the read add-in activate in Outlook on the web, on mobile devices, or in new Outlook on Windows (preview), but not in Outlook on Windows or on Mac?

 Outlook on Windows and on Mac use a regular expression engine that's different from the one used by Outlook on the web, on mobile devices, and on [new Outlook on Windows (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627).
 Outlook on Windows and on Mac use the C++ regular expression engine provided as part of the Visual Studio standard template library.
 This engine complies with ECMAScript 5 standards.
-Outlook on the web, on mobile devices, and on [new Outlook on Windows (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627) use regular expression evaluation that's part of JavaScript, is provided by the browser, and supports a superset of ECMAScript 5.
+Outlook on the web, on mobile devices, and [new Outlook on Windows (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627) use regular expression evaluation that's part of JavaScript, is provided by the browser, and supports a superset of ECMAScript 5.

 While in most cases, these Outlook clients find the same matches for the same regular expression in an activation rule, there are exceptions.
-For instance, if the regex includes a custom character class based on predefined character classes, Outlook on Windows and on Mac may return results different from Outlook on the web, on mobile devices, and on new Outlook on Windows (preview).
+For instance, if the regex includes a custom character class based on predefined character classes, Outlook on Windows and on Mac may return results different from Outlook on the web, on mobile devices, and new Outlook on Windows (preview).
 As an example, character classes that contain shorthand character classes `[\d\w]` within them would return different results.
 In this case, to avoid different results on different applications, use `(\d|\w)` instead.

 Test your regular expression thoroughly.
 If it returns different results, rewrite the regular expression for compatibility with both engines.
 To verify evaluation results in Outlook on Windows and on Mac, write a small C++ program that applies the regular expression against a sample of the text you are trying to match.
 Running on Visual Studio, the C++ test program would use the standard template library, simulating the behavior of Outlook on Windows or on Mac when running the same regular expression.
-To verify evaluation results on Outlook on the web, on mobile devices, and on new Outlook on Windows (preview), use your favorite JavaScript regular expression tester.
+To verify evaluation results in Outlook on the web, on mobile devices, and in new Outlook on Windows (preview), use your favorite JavaScript regular expression tester.

 ## If you use an ItemIs, ItemHasAttachment, or ItemHasRegularExpressionMatch rule, have you verified the related item property?